Custom maps / GIS:

 If the web server supports the alternative script language 'ASP', you would need to update the StatPlanet Data Editor: go to the sheet 'settings', find the variable 'EXPLANG' and change 'php' to 'asp'.

 It may require some reconfiguration in the server settings to be done by the web manager to enable support for PHP or ASP, at least for the directory where StatPlanet/StatTrends is located.

 Usage and distribution of StatPlanet & StatTrends:

-In terms of functionality the web and desktop versions are the same, except only the web version has the option to export maps and graphs as images.
-To publish StatPlanet Plus or StatTrends Plus on to a web domain you would need a license for the web version.
-All 'development side' aspects can still be done on the desktop with the web license, such as modifying/importing maps, importing data and customizing the software.
+With the web license, all 'development side' aspects can still be done on the desktop, such as modifying/importing maps, importing data and customizing the software.
 The distinction between the two is only in terms of the end-user.
 If users access the software on the web, then the web license is needed.
-If users also need to be able to work with the software on their desktop, then the desktop license is (also) required.
+If users need to be able to work with the software on their desktop, then the desktop license is (also) required.

 Yes, StatPlanet and StatTrends can be freely downloaded, copied and distributed to others via any medium (such as a CD or USB Flash drive) without requiring permission.